Not what you're looking for?

 It is also possible to save your work directly to the database (instead of a third party like Mendeley or Zotero).
 HOWEVER, this option does have some drawbacks.
 First, you may only save resources found in that particular database.
 For example, if you find one article you like in ERIC and another in Opposing Viewpoints, you will not be able to save them in the same place.
 Also, you must make sure you are logged in when you save something, or else it will lose all of the resources as soon as you close out of your research.
 To properly save research in a database:

-- Go to the Babson Library home page.
+- Go to the Library Services home page.
 Click on Databases A-Z.

 - Scroll to whichever database you would like to use for your research.